 If you are a programmer, you know how to distribute your files.
 Probably, you can simply zip all files and give it to users.
 But then, users may get confused as to where to unzip the files and how to open the application.
 And if there are additional steps like copying a file to some system folders after unzipping, it would turn away users.
-You know that several programs exist that let you build a cool installation package.
+You know that several programs exist that let you create & build Windows installation setup packages.
 Let us look at some of the best free Windows Installer package creators and setup builders.

 Free Installer creator software for Windows